the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 export { firstname, lastname };
 ~~~~~~~~

-And import them in another file with the relative path to the first file.
+And import them in another file with a relative path to the first file.

 *file2.js*